 & read through my Top 125 Vegan Pantry Staple Ingredients & Recipes that I stock my pantry with!

-As always, if you make this vegan sourdough blueberry muffins recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
-I love seeing all your photos of my recipe recreations!
+As always, if you make this easy vegan sourdough muffins recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+I love seeing all your photos of my recipes!

 Ingredients